 Data Warehouse vs. Data Lake

-Because data lakes include raw data, the data is simpler to use, more readily accessible, and easier to edit.
-In data warehouses, the data isn't as accessible and is more expensive to make changes to, yet it's better to use for long-term decisions.
+Because data lakes include raw data, the data is simpler to use and easier to edit.
+In data warehouses, the data is more expensive to make changes to, but better for long-term decisions.

 Types of Data Warehouses

 Enterprise data warehouses are central databases where data is organized, classified, and used for decision-making.
 These systems will also label data and categorize it for easier access.